orhun/personal-blog/content/am-i-a-musician-yet.md

 That's what I did with [Ratzilla](https://github.com/orhun/ratzilla), see my talk at [FOSDEM 2025](https://www.youtube.com/watch?v=iepbyYrF_YQ).
 I think it's a great way to beat [the comfort of delay](https://www.youtube.com/watch?v=sHxDZPSLvKk) and keep myself on the grind.

-And yes, I am doing <g>talk-drive development</g> again these days... but for a music-related project this time.
+And yes, I am doing <g>talk-driven development</g> again these days... but for a music-related project this time.
 I will start small with a learning tool for my guitar and then maybe I will build a full-fledged Eurorack or some kind of music production workspace in the future.

 I'm planning to [livestream](https://blog.orhun.dev/livestreaming/) my whole journey and I'll start in the following weeks.
 So make sure you follow me [on YouTube](https://youtube.com/@orhundev) if you don't want to miss the new tunes & TUIs!